Newport, Rhode Island - Jim Flynn's BestWeekends

 OVERVIEW of The Hotel Viking

 The Hotel Viking opened to rave reviews in May of 1926 and quickly became a favorite of famous dignitaries and celebrities.
 Today, it is a member of the prestigious Historic Hotels of America.
-A recent A $6.2 million restoration maintained the…
+A $6.2 million restoration maintained the hotel's historical…

 View Property Details